krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 -----------

 The *kpropd* command runs on the slave KDC server.
-It listens for update requests made by the :ref:`kprop(8)` program, and periodically requests incremental updates from the master KDC.
+It listens for update requests made by the :ref:`kprop(8)` program.
+If incremental propagation is enabled, it periodically requests incremental updates from the master KDC.

 When the slave receives a kprop request from the master, kpropd accepts the dumped KDC database and places it in a file, and then runs :ref:`kdb5_util(8)` to load the dumped database into the active database which is used by :ref:`krb5kdc(8)`.
-Thus, the master Kerberos server can use :ref:`kprop(8)` to propagate its database to the slave servers.
+This allows the master Kerberos server to use :ref:`kprop(8)` to propagate its database to the slave servers.
 Upon a successful download of the KDC database file, the slave Kerberos server will have an up-to-date KDC database.